DHd-Verband/DHd-2025-BoA-Scripts/README.md

 # DHd2025-BoA

 This repository contains the set of scripts that will take TEI encoded XML files and process them into a PDF.
-Furthermore, it contains the files used to prepare the Book of Abstracts of the DHd 2025 conference.

 The following steps explain how to generate the Book of Abstracts.
 They are based on